eljojo/faircamp-fork/README.md

 For more screenshots see the [website](https://simonrepp.com/faircamp).

+Already set on using faircamp?
+Then jump right into the [manual](https://simonrepp.com/faircamp/manual).

 Faircamp adheres to these principles: Personal, plain, small, simple, light, fast, reduced, elegant, stable, low/no-maintenance, free, independent, privacy-respecting, standards-conforming, no-nonsense

 Curious?
 Read on!